Kanegraffiti/LessonPlans/Basic Science/Week3_Basic_Science_Lesson_Plan_JSS1-3.md

 - **Reference Materials:** NERDC Basic Science and Technology for JSS 2; Illustrated Ecology Textbook; Field Guide on Nigerian Habitats
 - **Instructional Materials:** Habitat charts (pond, forest, savannah); organism picture cards; magnifying glasses; comparison worksheets
 - **Entry Behaviour:** Students are already familiar with the concept of habitats and can name examples of organisms in their environment.
-- **Behavioural Objectives:** By the end of the lesson, students should be able to:
+- **Behavioural Objectives:** By the end of the lesson, students will be able to:
   1. Identify at least three habitats and the organisms found there.
   2. Describe four characteristics organisms share within the same habitat.
   3. Explain how shared characteristics help organisms survive together.